 A lender has the right to refuse a mortgage if the documents don’t satisfy the verification requirements.

 Why do mortgage lenders need bank statements?
-To reduce the risk of use of acquired funds by the borrower for illegal activities such as terrorist funding or money laundering.
+To reduce the risk of the use of acquired funds by the borrower for illegal activities such as terrorist funding or money laundering.
 Lenders have the right to ask for a borrower’s bank statements and seek POD from the bank, some cautious lenders can ask for both of them.
-Lenders use POD and bank statements to ensure if the person is eligible for a mortgage.
+Lenders use POD and bank statements to ensure that the person is eligible for a mortgage.

-Some lenders tend to ignore a once in a lifetime overdraft on the borrower’s account during the account history verification.
+Some lenders tend to ignore a once-in-a-lifetime overdraft on the borrower’s account during the account history verification.
 Although if a consumer has numerous overdrafts then giving a loan to consumers may be considered a risk for the bank.

 As we mentioned above, it is getting easier and easier to fabricate fake bank account statements.
 With DIRO, you can verify bank statements with automated user consent and secure impersonation checks anywhere across the globe.
 DIRO can verify all account information including bank statements.
-Banks, financial institutions, and FinTechs can verify these statements using DIRO bank verification service.
+Banks, financial institutions, and FinTechs can verify these statements using the DIRO bank verification service.

-DIRO’s incredible technology can verify any kind of bank documents using simple steps.
+DIRO’s incredible technology can verify any kind of bank document using simple steps.
 All a user has to do is log in and verify bank statements online on a secure browser.
 It facilitates improved user experience, reduces the risk of financial crime, and instant bank verification.

 That’s not all you can use DIRO’s document verification technology for, users can access and verify any kind of bank information from any web source.
 One of the major ways to verify bank accounts is by processing micro-deposits, DIRO’s technology reduces the account verification time from 3-5 business days to mere seconds.